 California’s a pretty diverse place, geographically and demographically: it has both the highest and lowest points in the contiguous forty-eight states (Mt.
-Whitney, and Badwater in Death Valley, respectively — almost within sight of each other); the hottest place on earth (Death Valley, again), as well as some rather cold places (it’s been -30C in Truckee); volcanoes and rainforests, deserts and redwoods, wide rivers and frozen glaciers, beaches and ski slopes (California has hosted the Winter Olympics), rolling high country plains and deep mountain lakes, oil fields and endlessly-fertile farmland, Silicon Valley and East LA, Hollywood and Marin, Berkeley and Bakersfield, Arcata and Barstow (all in a state that’s less than half the size of Japan).
+Whitney, and Badwater in Death Valley, respectively — almost within sight of each other); the hottest place on earth (Death Valley, again), as well as some rather cold places (it’s been a Chicagoesque -30C in Truckee); volcanoes and rainforests, deserts and redwoods, wide rivers and frozen glaciers, beaches and ski slopes (California has hosted the Winter Olympics), rolling high country plains and deep mountain lakes, oil fields and endlessly-fertile farmland, Silicon Valley and East LA, Hollywood and Marin, Berkeley and Bakersfield, Arcata and Barstow (all in a state that’s less than half the size of Japan).
 This diverse landscape and the underlying geology have shaped California’s culture in many ways; keep these in mind when you’re planning trips in California.

 The first thing to remember is that virtually all of California is earthquake country — there’s just no escaping this.
 This basic fact shapes everything from freeway and bridge design, through the architecture of skyscrapers and domestic buildings (and the obvious lack of brick houses), to human and cultural neuroses.
 We all know that the Big One will hit sometime, but most of us try not to think too much about it (or refuse to think about it at all).
 As a tourist, you probably shouldn’t get too obsessive about it, but don’t be complacent — the Big One is just as likely to strike while you’re reading this as it is to hit in thirty years time.
 We just don’t know.
 The US Geological Survey (the USGS) has a good Earthquake Preparedness site with links to various sites; this should be required reading for anyone visiting California.
-As a driver, the minimum you should do is carry enough water and food in your car to last you and any passengers for a day or two for when the quake strikes and you’re in your car (a likely scenario in California); you should also carry a basic first aid kit with you as well.
+As a driver, the minimum you should do is carry enough water and food in your car to last you and any passengers for a day or two for when the quake strikes and you’re in your car (a likely scenario in California); you should also carry a basic first aid kit in your car as well.

 The second thing to remember is that much of California is naturally either desert or mountain, often both.
 Water is scarce in much of California, and for the desert areas (especially Los Angeles) water has to be piped in from elsewhere, often from hundreds of miles away, and often up and over high rugged mountain ranges at great expense (and huge power budgets).
 Most of Southern California does not have enough water to sustain itself, so water is power in this state, especially in the Los Angeles area (see the movie “Chinatown” for a barely-fictionalized account of some of L.A.’s early 20th century water wars).
 Green suburban lawns in L.A., mall fountains in San Diego, the ability to grow rice in the Central Valley: all of these are ostentatious signs of power and wealth — and all of them are signs of a heavily engineered environment that is proving harder and harder to sustain as the population grows and the climate changes.
 Every decade or so we also get long droughts whose effects get worse as the population increases; if they last more than a year or two, restrictions on everything from lawn-watering to showers come into effect in most parts of the state.